-The dependency type can either be "dep" for normal dependency or "sdep" for semantic dependency.
-Variable, formal-parameter, and return-value marking can either be type-based ("T"), attribute-based ("A"), or not required ("").
-End-of-chain handling can either require an explicit kill_dependency ("K"), an implicit kill_dependency ("k"), explicit designation of dependency ("D"), or not required ("").
-Dependency tracking might be required for all chains ("Y"), explicitly designated chains ("y"), or not required at all ("").
+The dependency type can either be "dep" for normal dependency, "rdep" for the restricted dependencies discussed in Section 7.9, "sdep" for (global) semantic dependency, or "lsdep" for local semantic dependency.23 Variable, formal-parameter, and return-value marking can either be type-based ("T"), attribute-based ("A"), or not required ("").
+Beginning-of-chain handling can either require explicit indication to which quantities dependencies must be carried ("D") or nothing ("").
+End-ofchain handling can either require an explicit kill. dependency ("K"), an implicit kill_dependency ("k"), explicit designation of dependency ("D"), or nothing ("").24 Dependency tracking might be required for all chains ("Y"), explicitly designated chains ("y"), or not required at all ("").
 C-language [[carries_dependency]] support might be required ("Y") or not ("").